Does God Answer Prayers?

 What Is an Atheist?

 What is an atheist?
-We may use the word around like we know what an atheist is, but do we?
+We may think we know what an atheist is, but do we?
 According to Merriam-Webster, an atheist is “a person who does not believe in the existence of a god or any gods.”
 Historically, Christians were called “atheists” for believing in only one God instead of the pantheon of pagan gods.
 Today, data from the Pew Research Center (which we talked about yesterday) indicates that it is not easy to define what an atheist is.

 Surprisingly, about a third of American atheists say they think about meaning and purpose in life at least once a week, and they “often feel a deep sense of spiritual peace and well-being.”
 Two-thirds (63%) listed family as a source of meaning.
 That compares to 73% of Christians finding meaning in the family.
 However, Atheists placed much greater meaning on money, hobbies, and travel than did Christians or Americans in general.
 Is that an attempt to fill the empty spiritual void?